-Here is an ever-growing collection of articles related to the Sight-Size approach.
+Here is an ever-growing collection of articles related to the Sight-Size approach, as well as some digressions.
 Many of these articles expand on the lessons I teach my own students.
 Others are of more historical interest.
 And yes, many contain promotional content to my free guide, books, and online courses.
 You can learn how to see accurately so that you can successfully draw what you see.
 Therefore, all of the content I produce is centered on helping you do that.

 Back in 2007, Mr. Hunter (and American Artist) gave me permission to reproduce an interview he did with Richard Goetz of American Artist Magazine.
 The copyright remains with American Artist, 1970.
 Other than the diagram, none of the following images were in the original article.